In this guide

 Coworking options include spaces in and around the city centre, and the university’s business incubator supports startups with shared facilities.

 For salary benchmarking use the Salary Checker.
+Use the 30% Ruling Calculator to see how much tax you could save.
+If you have a foreign degree, check recognition requirements with the Diploma Evaluator.
 See the Working in the Netherlands guide for broader context.

 Getting Registered